-The Llama Comanche is the state-of-art revolver produced in Spain by the Gabilondo company.
-The company began business in 1904 making cheap pocket revolvers; during World War I, it moved to cheap automatic pistols and then in the early 1930s began making a line of good quality autos under the Llama trade name.
+The Llama Comanche is a state-of-art revolver produced in Spain by the Gabilondo company.
+The company began business in 1904 making cheap pocket revolvers; during World War I, it moved to cheap automatic pistols and then, in the early 1930s, began making a line of good quality autos under the Llama trade name.
 Revolvers were added after World War II, using the Llama name for the best models and the name Ruby for the cheaper ones.

 The Llama Comanche has been on sale for some time but deserves mention as the top revolver in the line-up.
 It is a conventional solid frame double-action revolver bearing more than a passing resemblance to the Smith & Wesson pattern.
 The finish is excellent, a smooth and lustrous blue with well-checkered walnut grips of good hand-filling shape.

 Both single and double-action trigger pulls are smooth, with crisp let-off.
 There is a ramp front sight with a square notch rear sight which is adjustable for both elevation and windage.